 Gardening is all about thinking ahead, months in advance.
+When planning ahead, I check the National Weather Serive's extended forecast (also here for other time periods) for temperature and precipitation as a tool in determining what to seed out and when.
 As hot as it is outside in July and August, this is the time to seed fall vegetables.
 Yes, the cool season vegetables and a few warm season veggies.
-July and August mirrors spring planting.
+July and August mirrors spring planting done in January and February.
 Prepare and amend the soil for planting your fall crops.
-Several cool season vegetables can be started as early as the end of August.
-Because soil temperatures are warmer than the ideal, provide a shade cover, or cover the seeds with a little extra layer of soil than you would in the spring, then cover with a board until the seedlings come to the surface.
+Several cool season vegetables can be started from mid July to the end of August.
+Watch for a cool spell to drop the soil temperature enough for the seeds to germinate.
+Then provide a shade cover, or cover the seeds with a little extra layer of soil than you would in the spring, then cover with a board until the seedlings come to the surface.
 Remove the board.

 The average date of the first frost (ADFF) is around October 20th.
 To time fall vegetable plantings correctly, take out a calendar and count back the number of weeks for the vegetables you’d like to harvest.
 Mark on the calendar the date for planting that vegetable; then do it when the week rolls around.
 Most of these vegetables have a planting window of 2 –4 weeks for warm season vegetables.

-- Fourteen to sixteen weeks before the average date of the first frost (ADFF) you can start seeding beans, cantaloupe, peppers, Irish potatoes, spinach, and watermelon.
+- Fourteen to sixteen weeks before the average date of the first frost (ADFF -- around Oct.
+20th) this is the last time to seed beans, cantaloupe, peppers, Irish potatoes, spinach, and watermelon.

 - At 12 – 14 weeks before ADFF, plant Chinese cabbage, carrots, sweet corn, kolrhabi, swiss chard, eggplant, okra, pumpkin, squash and tomatoes plants.